szuniga07/ham/README.md

 differences-in-differences models as well as interrupted time-series analysis.
 DID and ITS models offer options for causal modeling.
-What is unique about ham is that it creates datasets with constructed variables for DID and ITS models, optionally can add top coded outcome variables, propensity scores, and provides some interpretation of model results.
+What is unique about ham is that it creates datasets with constructed variables for DID and ITS models, optionally it can add top coded outcome variables, propensity scores, and provides some interpretation of model results.
 Additionally, Cronbach’s alpha can be calculated for such things as patient surveys.

 <img src="man/figures/logo.png" width="20%" style="display: block; margin: auto;" />